 Over the years, many artists performed the song in English, including, among others, Pat Boone, Connie Francis, Engelbert Humperdinck, and Michael Bublé, who included it in his album “It's Time” in 2005.

 There are well-known versions in German, French, Spanish, and in many other languages, and you can find YouTube clips of quite a few.
 Click on Michael Bublé's English versionhere.

-What makes this song a good candidate for learning - apart from the “ear-worm” refrain – are a few typical Italian constructions and the future forms of several verbs:
+What makes this song a good candidate for language learning - apart from the “ear-worm” refrain – are a few typical Italian constructions and the future forms of several verbs:

 dimmi – (tell me!) a word combination of two words “di” (tell!, say!) and “mi” (me), which you may hear quite often in Italy, e.g. in “Dimmi tutto”...